rigard/rulebooks/rulebooks/colossal-arena.md

 In this phase, you may:

-* Play a combat card: Combat cards are played in the current combat row in the same column as the creatures they correspond to.
+* **Play a combat card**: Combat cards are played in the current combat row in the same column as the creatures they correspond to.
 Combat cards depicting eliminated creatures cannot be played.

 OR

-* Play a spectator card: Spectator cards are played in the current combat row on a creature of the player’s choice.
+* **Play a spectator card**: Spectator cards are played in the current combat row on a creature of the player’s choice.
 Spectator cards cannot be played in the same column as an eliminated creature.

 OR

-* Play a referee card: After playing a referee card, follow the instructions on it.
+* **Play a referee card**: After playing a referee card, follow the instructions on it.

 OR

-* Pass: To pass, you must show your hand to the other players to prove that you have no playable cards.
+* **Pass**: To pass, you must show your hand to the other players to prove that you have no playable cards.

 > _**Note**: Remember that you cannot play a card in the same turn that you make your secret bet._